Reef Catchments Sustainable Forestry

 Reef Catchments is working with community and industry to promote sustainable forestry in the Mackay Whitsunday Isaac region.

 Regenerative Agroforestry method called Syntropic Farming uses principles from natural systems to combine agriculture and agroforestry.
 There are many benefits both economic and ecological where forestry plots are also planted with small crops and follow a natural succession of planting.
 This method allows the landholder to receive an income from 3 months after planting and fully grown forestry trees in the longer term.
 Read the article from a recent attendance at a Syntropic Farming workshop at a working farm in Tolga on the Atherton Tablelands, which had been destroyed by two previous cyclones and rebuilt using Syntropic Farming as a model to make their farm more resilient.
-Register your interest in finding out more or attending a workshop in the future.
+Register your interest to find out more or to express interest in attending a workshop in the future.